NYC’s Most Noteworthy Restaurant Openings of 2019 (So Far)

 Van Da’s dining areas are split in two: cozy, light and bright at sidewalk level; dimly lit and intimate downstairs.
-Its de facto choose-your-own tasting menu is cut into categories, too (“sidewalk classics, reinvented;” “ancient, refined, royal;” “traditional, authentic, subtle;” “bold, modern, driven”), but it’s still hard to choose.
+Its menu is cut into categories, too (“sidewalk classics, reinvented”; “ancient, refined, royal”; “traditional, authentic, subtle”; “bold, modern, driven”), but it’s still hard to choose.
 Try to hit a few sections.
-The lemongrass beef tartare is perky and refreshing, the grilled cheese and shot of pho broth marries satiny provolone with yielding short rib to decadent effect, the shrimp and pork tapioca dumplings’ texture is a welcome pivot from the textbook variety, and the grilled eggplant with lamb and egg noodles all shine in one dish.
+The seasonal greens with fermented tofu are perky and refreshing, the grilled cheese and shot of pho broth marries satiny provolone with yielding short rib to decadent effect, the crispy mochi dumplings’ texture is a welcome pivot from the textbook variety, and the tamarind-glazed pork ribs are emboldened by fish sauce caramel.
+A new, three course tasting menu for $45 per person is an ideal intro to Van Da’s offerings.
 Libations like the Turtle Gin and Tonic (enlivened by cucumber juice and mint) and HoChiSmokey (a margarita cousin incorporating mango and aperol) will ease you out of your typical cocktail routine.
+[Find reservations on Resy.]

 Finger foods and small plates from a neighborhood staple